chilcano/ansible-k8s-cluster/README.md

-Ansible Playbooks to create Kubernetes Cluster on existing VMs and on Raspberry Pi by using 'kubeadm'.
+Ansible Playbooks to create Kubernetes Cluster on existing VMs and on Raspberry Pi by using `kubeadm`.
 It works for:
 - Vagrant & VirtualBox (Ubuntu for now)
 - Existing VMs (Ubuntu for now)